-Positions in the above areas may require only a few years of experience, but professionals need to have between five and 10 years of experience, total, before applying to a manager or director role.
-Once in a managerial position, an IT manager who wants to work as a CTO must spend an additional five to seven years honing his or her leadership and business skills.
+Positions in the above areas may require only a few years of experience, but professionals need to have between five and ten years of experience before applying to a managerial or directorial role.
+Once in a managerial position, IT managers who want to work as CTOs must usually spend an additional five to seven years honing their leadership and business skills.

-In addition to having technological expertise, a CTO needs to have the confidence to lead a team of people across multiple departments effectively.
-To become a CTO, a professional must be proficient in the following skill areas:
+In addition to technological expertise, a CTO must have the confidence to effectively lead a team of people across multiple departments.
+To become a successful CTO, a professional must be proficient in technical, business, and management skills.

-- Business: As a leader in an organization, a CTO must demonstrate his or her understanding of the business’ needs when developing and implementing strategic plans.
-To support these plans, a CTO must have knowledge in subject areas such as finance, business modelling, and project management.
+- Business: As a company leader, a CTO must demonstrate an understanding of the business’ needs when developing and implementing strategic plans.
+To support these plans, a CTO must have knowledge in subject areas such as finance, business modeling, and project management.

-- Leadership: For IT teams to work efficiently and effectively, a CTO must motivate his or her employees to work toward one common goal.
+- Leadership: For IT teams to work efficiently and effectively, CTOs must motivate their employees to work toward a common goal.
 To achieve that goal, a CTO must clearly delegate responsibilities to other leaders in the IT department while providing mentoring where needed.
 This is especially important in large tech firms with hundreds of IT employees.

-- Decision-making: A CTO has to make important decisions about purchasing new technologies and allocating resources to carry out projects.
+- Decision-making: A CTO has to make many important decisions, often about purchasing new technologies and allocating resources to carry out projects.
 To adhere to the IT department budget, a CTO may have to find ways to cut costs, such as outsourcing services or changing third-party vendors.
 Using data and input from employee leaders, a CTO can confidently make decisions that support the goals of the business and improve its bottom line.

-- Organization: Depending on the size of the organization, a CTO may have to manage several departments, such as network infrastructure, security, and help desk support.
-A CTO ensures that these departments include the right expertise to work cohesively with one another.
+- Organization: Depending on the size of the company, a CTO may have to manage several departments, such as network infrastructure, security, and help desk support.
+A CTO ensures these departments include the optimal expertise and resources to work cohesively with one another.

 - Communication: IT employees and senior executives both look to the CTO to provide guidance on technology strategy and direction.
-A successful CTO communicates clearly with the organization and is also open to feedback for continued improvement.
+A successful CTO communicates clearly throughout the organization and is also open to feedback for continued improvement.
 CTOs need to communicate in two ways: in technical terms with their IT team to navigate complicated issues, and in lay terms to translate key information to CEOs and other executives who may not have an IT background.